willxia/DSC180/README.md

 ### Retraining Models

-Note: Depending on your machine, retraining models may take anywhere from 30 minutes to days.
+Note: Depending on your machine and hardware, retraining models may take anywhere from 30 minutes to a few days.

-1. Dataset and Preprocessing
+1. **Dataset and Preprocessing**
    - In order to retrain our models, you will first need access to the datasets used.
 To access the datasets, unzip the `data\datasets.zip` file.
 You may request the password from wxia@ucsd.edu.
    - Next, we will preprocess the data.
 Executing `preprocessing.py` will create a new parquet file containing our cleaned data with the necessary features.
-2. TF-IDF Logistic Regression Model
+2. **TF-IDF Logistic Regression Model**
    - If you wish to retrain the TF-IDF Logistic Regression model, execute the `feature_and_modeling.py` file.
-3. BERT Classification Model
+3. **BERT Classification Model**
    - If you wish to retrain the BERT model with your data or tweak the training process, execute the entire notebook found in `model_training/bert_classification.ipynb`.
 This will take you through the entire pipeline from data preprocessing to model training.